 Our approach is simple – bring a rainbow to your beach, however and whenever you choose.
 Keep it simple and don't overcommit, you can always grow it next year.
 Suggestions can include:

 - Pick a date that suits you and your community.
-Start off with a few hours, maybe when nippers are around, at your club open day, or align it with a local community event
+Start off with a few hours, maybe when nippers are around, at your club open day, or align it with a local community event.
+We suggest 27 Feb, but it's up to you completely.

 - Reach out to Lifesavers with Pride, where we will provide you with a basic kit including rainbow bunting, lanyards + whistles, sweatbands, facepaint or similar.